 “Yeah, I bet,” Simon smirked.
-“And print of some more pictures of willys to give to mum and dad!”
+“And print of some more pictures of willys to give to Mum and Dad!”

 Luke laughed.
 “I can give them to you if you prefer?”

 Everyone was getting into Facebook and he was no different, though how he’d ended up with Damon Jamieson as a Facebook friend, he wasn’t entirely sure.
-It was most likely during a time when he was adding more people than he was deleting.
+It most likely had happened during a time when he was adding more people than he was deleting.
 The guy probably came from some long list of ‘people you might possibly know’, sent to him from someone else’s 'friends' list.
-He was tending to say yes to lots of them, thinking he could always get rid of them later, if he wanted.
+He was tending to say yes to lots of them, thinking he could always get rid of them later if he wanted.

 Either way, it was quite cool for others to see that you had lots of FB friends!

 However, Damon had replied with some quite amusing comeback.
-On the strength of it, he’d had left him on and from then on they started dropping the odd note to each other and commenting more frequently on each other’s posts.
+On the strength of it, he’d left him on and from then on they started dropping the odd note to each other and commenting more frequently on each other’s posts.

 If he had thought that that might mean the guy would be creepy, and that he should pull the plug on the modem and run screaming from the room, he was wrong.
 Damon seemed as run-of-the-mill normal as any guy he knew.
-In fact even a bit more interesting and fun than many, and never even hinted at anything that sounded weird!
+In fact, even a bit more interesting and fun than many, and he never even hinted at anything that sounded weird!